What is Suffering?

 Most people take for granted that there is a self that experiences what is happening, and that it is this self that manages experiences by interacting with the outside world.

-For example, all beings in order to feed, reproduce, and survive, have over time adapted their likes and dislikes, and behaviors for survival.
-This requires that the vast majority of information in the environment be ignored by the cognition process, and factors important for survival, for example, feeding and reproduction, be enhanced.
+For example, all beings, in order to feed, reproduce, and survive, have over time adapted their likes and dislikes, and behaviors for survival.
+This requires that the vast majority of information in the environment be ignored by the cognition process, and factors important for survival—for example, feeding and reproduction—be enhanced.

 For the enhancement of survival, the mind perceives certain forms as attractive and certain feelings as pleasant, such as sexual pleasure to ensure reproduction, pleasant tastes for foods suitable for consumption, and unpleasant feelings for those things that should be avoided, like danger.
-These forms, feelings, and perceptions highlight and make objects of interest stand out from the environment.
+These feelings and perceptions highlight and make objects of interest stand out from the environment.

-For example, anyone can observe that the world is full of conflicting views, opinions, lifestyles, etc. This is not because everyone has an essence that makes them uniquely different, it is because their Five Aggregates are a product of, and have been shaped by, a unique set of causes and conditions.
+For example, anyone can observe that the world is full of conflicting views, opinions, lifestyles, etc. This is not because everyone has an essence that makes them uniquely different; it is because their Five Aggregates are a product of, and have been shaped by, a unique set of causes and conditions.

 Additionally, language, which allows humans to communicate and interact with each other using words, is an abstract representation of reality.
-Although language has made humans successful and efficient at exploiting their environment, it creates an abstraction layer where people can interact in a mind made world, mostly detached from nature and natural forces.
+Although language has made humans successful and efficient at exploiting their environment, it creates an abstraction layer where people can interact in a mind-made world, mostly detached from nature and natural forces.

 Language reinforces the subject-object relationship.
 It creates the illusion in the mind that there are objects to be desired and that there is a self who desires, that there is a doer and things to be done, a thinker and thoughts to be thought.
 Instead of seeing that everything is the result of natural causes and conditions, people take things personally, fixate on words, and because of this clinging, words have the power to completely affect a person's moods, thoughts, and actions, even though they are not based on any underlying reality.